ragb/lxscala-questions/questions.md

 ---

-What is true regarding the following code?
+What is true regarding the following definition?
 (3)

 ```scala